RandilHenry/G-s-message-/README.md

 ## Usage

 1. Enter your Gemini API key in the input field
-2. Type your prompt or message request
-3. Click generate to create AI-powered content
+2. Click generate to create AI-powered content
-4. View the Gemini-generated response instantly
+3. View the Gemini-generated response instantly

 ## Technologies